klaytn/klaytn-docs/docs/misc/glossary.md

 ### Klaytn network identifier (KNI)

 A unique resource identifier scheme to identify a Klaytn node.
 It consists of nodeID, hostname, port, and discport.

+### JSON-RPC APIs

+A communication method that uses JSON (a data format) to send requests and receive responses.
+It allows developer tools and applications to interact with the Klaytn network, read data, or send transactions.
+Imagine JSON-RPC APIs as a remote control with buttons for specific actions on the Klaytn network (the machine).

 ### proposer